The phrase “content is king” has been around since before the first Harry Potter book was published — yes, really.

 - Google Keyword Planner: Google’s free alternative to Ahrefs.

-- Pinterest: This is best for lifestyle markets like beauty, home and e-commerce.
+- Pinterest: This is best for lifestyle markets like beauty, home and e-commerce sites.

 - Reddit: Beyond industry-specific subreddits, we recommend checking out r/dataisbeautiful, r/infographics and r/coolguides.